servo/servo.org/_posts/2023-10-25-css-filters-testing-tauri.md

     </figcaption>
 </figure>

-<div class="_runin"><p>Servo has long aimed to become an </p><h2>embeddable web engine</h2><p>, and our next step on this journey will be supported by a grant from <a href="https://nlnet.nl">NLNet</a>!
-Over the next few months, we will be collaborating with the developers of <a href="https://tauri.app">Tauri</a> to make Servo available as a webview backend.</p></div>

-Tauri is a framework for building desktop apps that combine a web frontend with a Rust backend, and work is already ongoing to expand it to mobile apps and other backend languages.
-But unlike say, Electron or React Native, Tauri is both frontend-agnostic and engine-agnostic, allowing you to use any frontend tooling you like and whichever web engine makes the most sense for your users.

-At the moment, Tauri supports webkit2gtk (WebKit) on Linux, WebView2 (Chromium) on Windows, and WKWebView (WebKit) on macOS and iOS, in each case leveraging the system webview where possible.
-With this project to add support for Servo in Tauri, we hope to make embedding Servo easier than ever.

-For more details, subscribe to our tracking issue [#30593](https://github.com/servo/servo/issues/30593).

 <figure class="_figr"><a href="{{ '/img/blog/try-job-labels.png' | url }}"><img src="{{ '/img/blog/try-job-labels.png' | url }}"
     alt="GitHub pull request label menu, with the new try job labels (T-full, T-linux-wpt-2013, T-linux-wpt-2020, T-macos, T-windows)"></a></figure>